Skip to Content

 Drain Gels

+Drain gels contain insecticides that kill drain flies on contact while also forming a coating on the walls of the pipes.
+This prevents new flies from laying eggs — an important part of drain fly treatment.
 There are a number of drain gel products on the market.
-The one below is organic and works by dissolving the slime and organic build-up.
+The one below is organic and works by dissolving the slime and organic buildup.
 Its thick consistency also coats pipes and drains for an ounce of prevention.
-It contains citrus oil, so it has a nice citrus scent.
+It contains citrus oil, which gives it a pleasant citrus scent.

 InVade Bio Drain 1 Gallon (Original Version)